ASU-VDA-Lab/MLCAD26-Contest/README.md

 <img width="1000" alt="profile" src="etc/flow.png">

-Participants may use LLMs or agentic workflows or other methods to develop new algorithms for timing optimization and legalization on a **per-design basis**
+Participants may use LLMs, agentic workflows, or other methods to develop new algorithms for timing optimization and legalization on a **per-design basis**
 <!--
 <img width="1000" alt="profile" src="etc/MLCAD26_after1.png"> -->